ElectronicsClubAltona/ArduinoDemos/README.md

 S    Save
 T    AutoFormat aka Tidy  (some examples left untidy for you to tidy with ctrl-T)

-For info on NicroView see http://microview.io/Intro/general-overview-of-microview.html
+For info on MicroView see http://microview.io/Intro/general-overview-of-microview.html

 Reminder that Atmel and Microchip are now related http://www.atmel.com/